Care after Knee Surgery

 Wound Care/Dressing Changes:

-________ Do not remove your dressings or get them wet until you are seen at your follow-up appointment with Dr. Kiritsis.
+Do not remove your dressings or get them wet until you are see at your follow-up appointment with Dr. Kiritsis.
 You will be given further instructions at that time.

 Ice / Elevation:

-Continue ice consistently for 48 hours after surgery.
-After 48 hours, you should ice your shoulder 3 times per day, for 20 minutes at a time for the next 5 days.
-After one week from surgery, you may use ice as needed for pain and swelling.
+Continue ice and elevation consistently for 48 hours after surgery.
+When elevating your knee elevate it on about 6-7 pillows to be sure it is above your heart.
+After 48 hours, you should ice your knee 3 times per day, for 20 minutes at a time for the next 5 days.
+After one week from surgery, you may use ice and elevation as needed for pain and swelling.

 You may advance to your regular diet as tolerated.
 Increase your clear liquid intake for the next 2 to 3 days.

 2. If you were prescribed Percocet/oxycodone or Dilaudid/hydromorphone you must have a written prescription.
-These medications legally cannot be called in to the pharmacy.
+These medications legally cannot be called in to a pharmacy.

 3. You may take over the counter Ibprofen/Advil/Aleve between dosages of your pain medication if needed.
 Do not take Tylenol in addition to your pain medication as most of the pain medication already contains Tylenol.
 Do not exceed 4000mg of Tylenol per day.